Posts Tagged With: Life

 Most of my childhood occurred during the seventies when there was a real emphasis on educating children about the dangers of drug use.
 Fat lot of good that did any of us!
 Sadly, all that well intentioned tax money was wasted on me.
 I had, after all, the very best, real life, hands on drug awareness experience a child could have.
 I had someone in my own home overdose, get hauled out on a stretcher (yes, picture three wide-eyed children under the age of eight, two bewildered and alarmed parents, large medical emergency vehicles with lights flashing, watching the live-in babysitter get hauled off on a stretcher).
 Take one wild guess which of those three children was tasked with trying to awaken the body that had already slipped into a drug induced coma.
 That’d be me.

-j0308903 No. Drugs, even in an effort to satiate my deep seated need to be accepted, approved of, and mostly to belong, never ever posed even the slightest temptation to me.
+No. Drugs, even in an effort to satiate my deep seated need to be accepted, approved of, and mostly to belong, never ever posed even the slightest temptation to me.

 Soap Operas

 This is easy.
 Force something on a child all the years they are growing up and, well, chances are they will either acquiesce and adopt the thing or they will rebel.
 I had soap operas and TV and noise going on all throughout my childhood.
 I think this had something to do with having an aging father and two other siblings and living in a home where conversation and opinions and even dissension were not only tolerated, but welcomed.
 I rebelled against the TV and noise but retained a love for all things passionate and articulate especially if they tend toward the nonconformist.
 After leaving home, I never watched an episode of any of the daytime or nighttime soaps, I loathe TV except for the express and planned purpose of vegging out because I am so overwhelmed and just need to turn my mind off.
-If given the choice to stay in and watch a movie or something on television, I will opt to read a book, do something in the yard, surf the net, the-girl-with-the-dragon-tattoo-by-stieg-larssontake my dog for a walk, invent cryptic status updates to annoy all my friends on Facebook (who haven’t yet hidden me) with, or write.
+If given the choice to stay in and watch a movie or something on television, I will opt to read a book, do something in the yard, surf the net, take my dog for a walk, invent cryptic status updates to annoy all my friends on Facebook (who haven’t yet hidden me) with, or write.
 But, lately, I don’t have time for even that.
 Lies!
 I’ll always make time for the status update messages, because, well, now I has iPhone!

 Harlequin Romances?